-It took one day for young South Africans to change the course of the country’s history.
-That day was 16 June 1976.
-Here is an hour-by-hour account of the events that sparked the 1976 Soweto students’ uprising.
+It took one day for young South Africans to change the course of the country’s history: 16 June 1976, now half a century ago.
+Here’s an hour-by-hour account of the 1976 Soweto students’ uprising.

 The home language of most people in KwaZulu-Natal is, unsurprisingly, isiZulu.
 In the Eastern Cape it’s isiXhosa.
 Around half the people of the Western Cape and Northern Cape speak Afrikaans.
 In Gauteng and Mpumalanga, no single language dominates.